 Businesses are re-discovering the customer!
-After years of inward focussed, efficiency driven business doing, where the bottom line was a result of a business’ savviness, rather than of customers’ engagement, the focus now is shifting.
+After years of inward focussed, efficiency-driven business doing, where the bottom line is a result of a business’ savviness, rather than of customers’ engagement, the focus now is shifting.
 With companies like Apple and Nike thriving on the dedication of their devoted and happy-spending customers, others want to follow suit.
 The question remains how to grow a customer base as loyal and motivated as the one of Apple: loyalty is not enough, customers also need to spent and motivate others to do the same! more…

 articles with #customer

 What a surprise!
-Just when he was ready to pay the customer took a final glance at the bill and noticed that the prices changed: not the 21 euro for the main dish, but 32,50; not the 9,50 for the dessert, but 15,80… Upon inquiring why the difference, he got a straight answer back – „the kitchen crew needed more time than planned and that’s why the the costs have increased!“
+Just when he was ready to pay the customer took a final glance at the bill and noticed that the prices changed: not the 21 euro for the main dish, but 32,50; not the 9,50 for the dessert, but 15,80… Upon inquiring why the difference, he got a straight answer back – „the kitchen crew needed more time than planned and that’s why the costs have increased!“

-It’s that time of the year again: the plants are just about to stick their heads out of the ground, and shop owners are already considering to move on from bikinis and sunglasses.
+It’s that time of the year again: the plants are just about to stick their heads out of the ground, and shop owners are already considering moving on from bikinis and sunglasses.
 The soil is still soaking wet and messy from winter, and the first optimists are running around in flip-flops!
 And the more you have experienced theses seasonal changes, the more you become aware that the seasons are way too short!

 The room was slowly filling up with the employees.
-One after the other they took their seats and didn’t look too pleased: the speech that I was about to be holding did interrupt the longed-for transition from their dinner to a well deserved drink at the bar!
+One after the other they took their seats and didn’t look too pleased: the speech that I was about to be holding did interrupt the longed-for transition from their dinner to a well-deserved drink at the bar!
 So this left me with the task to ensure that those snaring away during my talk would not animate the others to follow suit.

-The coordinated interplay of the various departments within a company is a similar challenge to steering a fleet on the wide ocean: how can you directs the various vessels in such a way that they behave like a fleet, and not like a bunch of uncoordinated pirate ships aloof? more…
+The coordinated interplay of the various departments within a company is a similar challenge to steering a fleet on the wide ocean: how can you direct the various vessels in such a way that they behave like a fleet, and not like a bunch of uncoordinated pirate ships aloof? more…

 Dedicated to Steve, the biggest chef of all!

-Focus on the customer and the income will follow – an advice that’s common in many business text books.
+Focus on the customer and the income will follow – any advice that’s common in many business textbooks.
 Sounds logical, and it is.
-If you do focus on the customer and give him what he needs, you should do everything right in order to create a commercial success with whatever your product or service might be.
-But, who is the customer and how do you know what he needs?
+If you do focus on the customer and give him what he needs, you should do everything right to create a commercial success with whatever your product or service might be.
+But, who is the customer, and how do you know what he needs?